Bahrain - Country Commercial Guide

 Bahrain is planning a heat waste recovery pilot program, where excess heat generated by Aluminum Bahrain (Alba), the world’s largest single-site smelter outside of mainland China, can be captured and converted to electricity.
 Like other GCC states, over half of Bahrain’s annual electricity consumption is due to the extensive use of air conditioning because of the warm Gulf climate.
 As a result, Bahrain is looking to utilize the practice of “district cooling” to increase the efficiency of air conditioning by as much as 50 percent.

-Bahrain generates approximately 2.6 kg of waste per person per day.
+Bahrain generates approximately 2.6 kg of solid waste per person per day.
 To better manage solid waste challenges, Bahrain’s Ministry of Works is currently overseeing a project implemented by an international consultancy to analyze and determine waste materials available for recycling, conversion to agricultural products, or electricity production through incineration at the Askar landfill.
 Bahrain is also exploring options for international investment in plasma gasification—as process which converts waste into resalable byproducts, including hydrogen, electricity, and construction materials.

 Resources